BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/readme-caster-crafting.md

 | Expanding craftable leveled scrolls to BG2, IWD             |  0.7.2  |
 | Splitting out shared BAMs into Arcane and Priest variants   |  0.7.3  |

 ## Dedication
 This mod is dedicated to my wife, Shannon; my daughters Evelyn, Madelyn, and Elliana.
 These are my support in my daily life.
 I'm up after hours working on this while they all sleep, and _maybe_ doing fewer chores than I otherwise should, so I thank them for tolerating my hobby.

 ## Legal
 tl;dr: Creative Commons Attribution-NonCommercial 4.0 International Public License

 See [the license file](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/blob/main/LICENSE.md).

-I _prefer_ that this mod does not get sucked into larger mods, like caster overhauls and the ilk.
+I _prefer_ that this mod does not get sucked into larger mods, like caster overhauls and the like.

-tl;dr: do what you will with it, credit me (Bardez) for starting the mod.
+tl;dr: Do what you will with it, credit me (Bardez) for starting the mod.
+If you have any bugs or suggestions about this mod, post them on [the Caster Crafting GitHub Repository's Issues page](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/issues)!

 ## Support
-Have mod integration that is broken?
+Have a mod integration that's broken?
 Feel free to [open an issue on GitHub](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/issues).